ranfun/stm32/README.md

 # stm32
-prototyping on the STM32 F401RE
+Prototyping on the STM32 F401RE